 I wrote the opening gesture – the quintuplet figure in the first bar – while I was teaching a piano lesson.
 I was sat at the piano talking about legato playing, played the first 5 notes of a C major scale in both hands simultaneously, and just started noodling about with the material.
 So I had a new idea and didn’t know what it was going to be used for – always handy.
 About 3 days after I came up with the opening idea I found out I was shortlisted for the Sound and Music Portfolio scheme so I sat down in Downing College Chapel at the University of Cambridge and improvised as much as I could.
 I still have the recording I played in the interview for the scheme, see below:

-The next big changes to the piece came while I was studying on Orkney and, later, in Cornwall.
-During my time on Orkney I created a sheet of 12 and 24 note chords that I wanted to test out with the orchestra (you can check out the scores I gave them here).
-These chords made it in to ‘My Mind Directs My World’ in a modified form.
-You can see them on the very last page of the score and I think they the sounded awesome.
-The chords are motivically linked to the rest of ‘My Mind Directs My World’ through their pitch similarity to earlier material.
+The next big changes to the piece came while I was studying in Orkney and, later, in Cornwall.
+During my time on Orkney, I created a sheet of 12 and 24 note chords that I wanted to test out with the orchestra (you can check out the scores I gave them here).
+These chords made it into ‘My Mind Directs My World’ in a modified form.
+You can see them on the very last page of the score and I think they sounded awesome.
+The chords are motorically linked to the rest of ‘My Mind Directs My World’ through their pitch similarity to earlier material.
 A lot of the composition is built out a cycle of fifths movement – you can hear me playing an early version of this in the improvisations – and the chord at the end of ‘My Mind Directs My World’ is generated from a cycle of fifths split in half exactly so that every interval of a fifth is filled in with a microtonal note.
 I picked my favourite sounds from this huge chord, toyed around with the voicings and dynamics, and scored it for strings.
-This was strongly influenced by the music of Lutosławski; in a lot of his later pieces he used different 12-tone chords to create musical interest.
-Here’s a piece of his worth checking out:
+This was strongly influenced by the music of Lutosławski; in a lot of his later pieces, he used different 12-tone chords to create musical interest.

 The changes that followed on from the second workshop were mainly relating to orchestration and the general flow of the piece.
 It was a very fast turnaround; I was working at the piece pretty relentlessly and by the end of the project I felt really happy that I had pushed myself.
 ‘My Mind Directs My World’ is a favourite of my own compositions and I hope that the recordings of the preliminary ideas have whetted your appetite in advance of the release of the actual recording.
 I am very grateful to Sound and Music and the London Graduate Orchestra for making such awesome work out of something I am so very proud of!